Get all the latest data for Lyon

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-SYTRAL Mobilites SYTRAL is the official transport authority for the Lyon metropolitan area.
-We used it to identify concrete infrastructure catalysts that change neighborhood desirability.
-We used it to pick specific corridors where demand is likely to strengthen.
+SYTRAL Mobilités SYTRAL is the public transport authority for the Lyon area.
+We used it to identify transport projects that can affect local demand.
+We connected T6, T10, and other projects to specific Lyon neighborhoods.